CESNET/metacentrum-user-docs/docs/computing/mount-storages/index.md

 ### Accessing user data on NFS4 storage

-If you use the tutorial you should have the volume mounted now.
 To be able to access your user data you must have valid kerberos ticket.
 You can obtain one by `kinit` command:

-    $ kinit
-    login@META's Password:
-    $ cd /storage/brno2/home/login

-Please keep in mind that such kerberos ticket has limited validity (usually 12h).
+Please keep in mind that kerberos tickets have limited validity (usually 12h).
 If you need to access storage without entering password and/or for longer periods (i.e. running some service), you can create ticket from one-purpose `nfs/login@META` keytab (see above how to obtain it):

-    kinit -t /etc/krb5.keytab nfs/login@META

-With such a ticket you should be able to access login's data, however, it has limited (12h) validity too.
-You can prolong the ticket as follows:

-     echo "* */6 * * * /usr/bin/kinit -t /etc/krb5.keytab  nfs/login@META" | crontab

 ### Kerberos identity

-Users using one identity should be satisfied with standart NFS tools in their Linux distribution.
-If you want to use more identities at one time like user\_123@META, user\_123@ADMIN.META and user\_123@ICS.MUNI.CZ it's necessary to use patched rpc.gssd program.
-Patched program is in NFS utils version 1.1.3.
-Patching older version is not easy, best way is to contact us and we make patched package for you.
+Users using one identity should be satisfied with the standard NFS tools in their Linux distribution.

-### Kerberos tickets

-Ticket in `/etc/krb5.keytab` is implicitly used just to mount the volume.
-But we can make a deal that the ticket can be also used to access the storage – but explicit arrangement is necessary.
-This ticket is valid until kerberos server administrator deletes it.
-So the access via ticket can be used almost forever.

-User ticket (ussually in `/tmp/krb5cc_number`) can be used for mounting (if we run `rpc.gssd -n`) and also for access.
-This ticket often has limited validity.

 ### Proper displaying of users and groups names

 Above-mentioned settings of idmapd.conf will display properly only users and groups stored in `/etc/passwd` and `/etc/group`.
-Moreover the user or group must be from META domain.
+Moreover, the user or group must be from the META domain.
 Cross realm user mapping is possible through advanced settings.
 It is necessary to set mapping of NFSv4 identities to numeral representation and it is necessary to set mapping of numerical representation to the individual names.

 ### Cross realm mapping NFSv4 identities to numerical representation